MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have achieved great success in many real-world applications, especially the one serving as the cognitive backbone of Multi-Agent Systems (MAS) to orchestrate complex workflows in practice.
-Since many deployment scenarios preclude MAS workflow modifications and its performance is highly sensitive to the input prompts, prompt optimization emerges as a more natural approach to improve its performance.
+Large Language Models (LLMs) have achieved substantial success in real-world applications, particularly as the cognitive backbone of Multi-Agent Systems (MAS) for orchestrating complex workflows.
+Since many deployments preclude workflow modifications while MAS performance is highly prompt-sensitive, prompt optimization becomes a critical strategy for improvement.
 However, real-world prompt optimization for MAS is impeded by three key challenges: (1) the need of sample efficiency due to prohibitive evaluation costs, (2) topology-induced coupling among prompts, and (3) the combinatorial explosion of the search space.
 To address these challenges, we introduce \textbf{MASPOB} (\textbf{M}ulti-\textbf{A}gent \textbf{S}ystem \textbf{P}rompt \textbf{O}ptimization via \textbf{B}andits), a novel sample-efficient framework based on bandits.
 By leveraging Upper Confidence Bound (UCB) to quantify uncertainty, the bandit framework balances exploration and exploitation, maximizing gains within a strictly limited budget.
 To handle topology-induced coupling, MASPOB integrates Graph Neural Networks (GNNs) to capture structural priors, learning topology-aware representations of prompt semantics.
 Furthermore, it employs coordinate ascent to decompose the optimization into univariate sub-problems, reducing search complexity from exponential to linear.
 Extensive experiments across diverse benchmarks demonstrate that MASPOB achieves state-of-the-art performance, consistently outperforming existing baselines.
+Our code is available at \url{https://github.com/HZ1008/MASPOB}.